-Acute respiratory failure is a serious illness.
+Respiratory failure can cause symptoms such as shortness of breath, a bluish tint in the lips and face, and confusion.
 If a person thinks they or someone else has it, they should seek immediate medical attention.

-- disorders of the spine, such as scoliosis
+- conditions affecting the spine, including scoliosis

 - inhalation injuries, such as inhaling smoke from fires or fumes

 - trauma to the chest

 Determining the cause of acute respiratory failure helps a doctor determine the most appropriate treatments.